SHUNT (2000-14)

 NICHOLAS HYTNER

 Nicholas Hytner saw Shunt just before he took over as Artistic Director of the National Theatre.
 This resulted in him programming a new Shunt Event for his inaugural season (2005).
-Crucially, this was to be performed in Shunt’s own venue and not NT Southbank.
-This was the first time the National Theatre had ever put an off-site show in their main programme and it enabled Shunt to devise an extraordinary visual feast.
+Shunt convinced him to let them perform off-site, in their own venue - the first time the NT ever did this.

-Tropicana was trashed by the critics, but went on to be a cult hit, introducing immersive theatre to the mainstream.
+Tropicana was trashed by the majority of the critics, but went on to be a cult hit, introducing immersive theatre to the mainstream.

-As well as the large scale shows, Shunt are known for running the Shunt Lounge Nightclub (2006-10), where they curated over a thousand artists and companies and reached an audience of over half a million.
+As well as the large scale shows, Shunt are known for running the Shunt Lounge Nightclub (2006-10), where they curated a thousand artists and reached an audience of over half a million.

 ‘The very best place.
 The very best people.
 Shunt were, without doubt, one of the best things to happen to us as a company.
 They were fundamental in keeping us playing, experimenting and believing it was possible - and for that we are forever in their debt.’